 The Organization leases office space for \$400 per month, on a year-to-year basis, with the Organization responsible for insurance and utilities.
-Total rent incurred was \$4,800 for each of the years ended June 30, 2021 and 2020.
+Total rent incurred was \$4,800 for each of the years ended June 30, 2022 and 2021.

 The Organization leases a studio and a garage for \$367 per month, on a year-to-year basis, with the Organization responsible for insurance and utilities.
-Total rent incurred was \$4,400 for each of the years ended June 30, 2021 and 2020.
+Total rent incurred was \$4,400 for each of the years ended June 30, 2022 and 2021.

-The Organization leases a second studio for \$167 per month, on a year-to-year basis, with the Organization responsible for insurance and utilities.
-Total rent incurred was \$2,000 for each of the years ended June 30, 2021 and 2020.
+The Organization leased a second studio for \$167 per month, on a year-to-year basis, with the Organization responsible for insurance and utilities.
+The lease ended in March 2022.
+Total rent incurred was \$1,000 and \$2,000, respectively for each of the years ended June 30, 2022 and 2021, respectively.

 All of the above leases are with the executive director's father, who is also the assistant executive director of the Organization.
 In the opinion of management, all of the above leases were at or below market value during both years presented.
-Actual rent expense paid by the Organization for the years ended June 30, 2021 and 2020 was \$11,200 each year.

 The Organization also utilizes a third studio for which it does not pay any rent.
-The lessee is a for-profit dance studio owned and operated by the Organization's executive director as the Dolly Haltzman Dance Academy ("DHDA").
-In exchange for the use of this studio, the Organization allows DHDA to use an aforementioned studio at various times throughout the year.
+The lessee is a for-profit dance studio owned and operated by the Organization's executive director as the Repertory Ballet Academy ("Formerly Dolly Haltzman Dance Academy").